The Minimum Fundable Company ® Concept

 A previous highlight of Bryan's career was his work as an independent evangelist for the nascent CD-ROM technology introduced in the mid-1980's.
 He authored articles in technical and business magazines, spoke at international conferences, presented training seminars, contributed to CD-ROM: The New Papyrus (1986, Microsoft Press), and was a speaker at the first Microsoft CD-ROM Conference.

 Bryan holds a B.A. degree in Philosophy from Florida State University, and served as an officer in the United States Navy after college.
-He is also the author of ECLIPSE (1978, 1991, Earth View), a popular science book on the history, mechanics, and observation of total solar eclipses.
+He is also the author of ECLIPSE (three editions 1978, 1991, 2017 Earth View), a popular science book on the history, science, and observation of total solar eclipses.

 LinkedIn profile for Bryan Brewer